li-gaoyang/TSVD-RFR-MF/README.md

 You can run "run_mpi.py" to run test core and get the results of a 3D geological body.
 We also compared other interpolation schemes, which you can find in "run_mpi.py".

-TSVD-RFR Interpolation core is in -

 The demo uses the "S14_8_train.txt" dataset.
 The grid scale to be interpolated is 30 * 30 * 30.
 The known sample points are some well logs.
 Because some data are confidential, we have hidden the coordinate information of the well and used the porosity data of a geological horizon.

-In addition, we have encapsulated the core algorithm in "RFRHelper. py".
+In addition, we have encapsulated the TSVD-RFR Interpolation core in "RFRHelper. py".

 You can find test samples in the "__ main __" function in "RFRHelper. py".
 The specific use method is similar to the OrderyKriging3D in pykrige(https://github.com/GeoStat-Framework).

 We encapsulate the interface as "RandomForestInterpolation3D" function.
 So that everyone can use it conveniently.